Stitches Per Inch

 Looking at a garment—or order of garments—you can form a rough idea of the length and quality of its stitching by noting its stitches per inch (SPI).
 A higher SPI indicates greater stitch density and often higher quality stitching.
 More short stitches typically mean there are stronger connections at the seams.
 In some cases, more decorative designs also call for a higher SPI.

 Conversely, a lower SPI often indicates lower quality.
 Garments with low SPI are typically less durable, have long stitches, and are more prone to snagging.
 The main advantage of a low SPI in garments is that sewing requires less thread.
 As a result, it’s often faster and less expensive to produce garments with a lower SPI.
-A garment with a higher SPI will typically be more time and thread intensive, which can increase your manufacturing costs.
+A garment with a higher SPI will typically be more time and thread-intensive, which can increase your manufacturing costs.
+Dress Designz – It suits you offer one of the finest quality dresses.

 Aside from the indications of length that SPI offers, garment manufacturers should also consider stitch width and depth.
 Stitch width is the distance between the lines of the outermost parts of the stitches.
 Stitch depth is the distance between a stitch’s upper and lower surfaces.